-Dear Friendly Ghostwriter, I am your average Joe.
-And I won’t call myself a writer by any means.
-Though I wrote a book because the idea was stuck in my head.
+Dear Friendly Ghostwriter, I won’t call myself a writer by any means, but I wrote a book because the idea was stuck in my head.
 I had ten people read and edit it.
 Then I self-published it through Author House.
 I know it has potential, but I was told I need more descriptions in a book.
 I wrote for a fast read and people say it’s too fast.
 So, now I’m lost and know I need help.
-I can’t afford those big bucks ghostwriters.
 What do I do?

 Congratulations on writing your first book!